-- The safeguarding policy is in place and is reviewed annually, is available publicly via the school website and has been written in line with 'Keeping Children Safe in Education' (2023), Local Authority advice and the requirements of Rotherham Safeguarding Children Partnership's policies and procedures - A member of the senior leadership team is designated to take the lead responsibility for safeguarding and child protection and that there is a named deputy member of staff identified to deal with any issues in the absence of the designated safeguarding lead professional.
-There will always be cover for this role. - School contributes to inter-agency working in line with Working Together to Safeguard Children (2018) - School has due regard to the Prevent Duty Guidance 2015, under Section 26 of the Counter-Terrorism and Security Act 2015, which aims to prevent children and young people from being drawn into extremism and terrorism.
-This may include making a referral to the Channel programme which provides a mechanism for schools to make referrals (via MASH) if they are concerned that an individual might be vulnerable to radicalisation. - School has due regard to the mandatory reporting duty which came into force in October 2015, of the Female Genital Mutilation Act 2003 which places a statutory duty on all teaching and support staff (along with social workers and healthcare professionals) to report to the police where they discover that FGM appears to have been carried out on a girl under 18 years.
+- The safeguarding policy is in place and is reviewed annually, is available publicly via the school website and has been written in line with Keeping Children Safe in Education, Local Authority advice and the requirements of Rotherham Safeguarding Children Partnership's policies and procedures. - A member of the senior leadership team is designated to take the lead responsibility for safeguarding and child protection and that there is a named deputy member of staff identified to deal with any issues in the absence of the designated safeguarding lead professional.
+There will always be cover for this role. - School contributes to inter-agency working in line with Working Together to Safeguard Children. - School has due regard to the Prevent Duty Guidance 201, under Section 26 of the Counter-Terrorism and Security Act 2023, which aims to prevent children and young people from being drawn into extremism and terrorism.
+This may include making a referral to the Channel programme which provides a mechanism for schools to make referrals (via MASH) if they are concerned that an individual might be vulnerable to radicalisation.
+The DfE also has a dedicated telephone helpline, 020 7340 7264, which school staff and governors can call to raise concerns about extremism with respect to a pupil.
+School can also email counter.extremism@aducation.gov.uk.
+Note this is not for use in emergency situations.